teknopaul/synergy/README.md

 	        left = myotherpc
 	end

+Check you can ping from host to host.

-The default port in _24800_ make sure thats opein in your firewall
+The default port is _24800_ make sure thats opin in your firewall on the server.

 	sudo iptables -A INPUT -p tcp --dport 24800 -j ACCEPT